Is There Still Hope for the Middle East?

 He teaches us that hope first and foremost is rooted in Jesus Christ’s salvation work.
 Suffering has a place.
 In the end it works out hope.
 Not something that may or may not happen, but a certainty that is not yet a reality.

 It’s that hope that took hold of Mathew Ayairga.
-IS kidnapped him alongside the Coptic Christians from Egypt in Libya.
+IS kidnapped him alongside the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians from Egypt in Libya.
 But he wasn’t Egyptian (he came from another African country) and he wasn’t a Christian.
 When the terrorists forced him to reject Jesus, he refused.
 He had seen something in the other men and replied: “Their God is my God”.
 Because of those words he was forced to kneel on the beach together with the believers from Egypt.
 Many of the men who died that day repeatedly mouthed ‘Yasoue’.